OSSSP/TorHost/README.md

     torhost foo

-Then wait while TorHost fires up Tor, connects to the network, generates a hidden service, hosts 'foo' on the hidden service, and prints out the onion address for users to download from.
+Then sit back and relax while TorHost does the rest of the work.
+It will start Tor, connect to the Tor network, generate an onion service, host 'foo' on the hidden service, and finally will print out the onion address for users to download from.
 That's it.

 Options
 -------